 - appropriate exit awards.

-What are the implications of the new condition?
+What are the implications of the new student protection plan condition?

 Providers who find themselves in financial difficulties can expect significant intervention by the OfS, including, it appears, some fairly granular directions around how they should operate.
 The condition allows the OfS to, in effect, second judge the provider’s governing body’s own judgments about its financial viability and sustainability.
 This may be a complicated assessment, especially for providers who are part of complex groups or have unusual ownership models.